mehulagg/gitlab/doc/user/application_security/index.md

 If you add the security scanning jobs as described in [Security scanning with Auto DevOps](#Security-scanning-with-Auto-DevOps) or [Security scanning without Auto DevOps](#Security-scanning-without-Auto-DevOps) to your `.gitlab-ci.yml` each added [security scanning tool](#security-scanning-tools) will behave as described below.

-A job, for each compatible analyzer, will be created in the `Test`, `Dast` or `Fuzz` stage of your pipeline and will run on the next new branch pipeline.
+For each compatible analyzer, a job will be created in the `test`, `dast` or `fuzz` stage of your pipeline and will run on the next new branch pipeline.
 Some features like the [Security Dashboard](/security_dashboard/), [Vulnerability Report](/vulnerability_report/), and [Dependency List](/dependency_list/) that rely on this scan data will only show results from pipelines on the default branch.
 Please note that one tool may use many analyzers.

 Our language and package manager specific jobs will attempt to assess which analyzer(s) they should run for your project so that you can do less configuration.